QianGroupUofT/QianGroupUofT.github.io/_pages/home.md

 sitemap: false
 permalink: /
 ---
-Our group conducts experimental research in the field of quantum photonics, metrology, quantum communication, and metrology.
+Welcome to our website!
+We conduct experimental research in the field of quantum photonics, quantum communication, sensing and metrology.
+We also enjoy skiing, hiking, and an occasional beer!

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->